-(e) Inventory
+(d) Inventory

 Inventory is stated at the lower of cost (first-in, first-out basis) or market as determined by the retail inventory method for store inventory and the average cost method for distribution center inventory.
-Under the retail inventory method, the cost value of inventory and gross margins are determined by calculating a cost-to-retail ratio and applying it to the retail value of inventory.
+Under the retail inventory method, the cost of inventory is determined by calculating a cost-to-retail ratio and applying it to the retail value of inventory.
 Merchandise markdowns are reflected in the inventory valuation when the retail price of an item is lowered in the stores.
 Inventory is recorded net of an allowance for shrinkage based on the most recent physical inventory counts.

-(f) Property and Equipment, net
+(e) Property and Equipment, net

 Property and equipment, net are stated at cost less accumulated depreciation and amortization.
-Equipment under capital leases is stated at the present value of the required minimum lease payments.
 Depreciation and amortization are computed using the straight-line method over the lesser of the estimated useful lives (primarily three to five years for computer equipment and furniture, fixtures and equipment, five years for leasehold improvements, seven years for major purchased software systems, and fifteen to twenty years for buildings and building improvements) of the related assets or the relevant lease term.

-(g) Goodwill
+(f) Goodwill

 Goodwill represents the excess of the purchase price over the fair value of assets acquired.
 Goodwill acquired in a purchase business combination and determined to have an indefinite useful life is not amortized, but instead tested for impairment at least annually.
-The Company performed this analysis at the end of fiscal 2009 and fiscal 2008 and no impairment was indicated for either year.
+The Company performed this analysis at the end of fiscal 2010 and fiscal 2009 and no impairment was indicated for either year.

-(h) Impairment of Long-Lived Assets
+(g) Impairment of Long-Lived Assets

 If facts and circumstances indicate that a long-lived asset, including property and equipment, may be impaired, the carrying value is reviewed.
 If this review indicates that the carrying value of the asset will not be recovered as determined based on projected undiscounted cash flows related to the asset over its remaining life, the carrying value of the asset is reduced to its estimated fair value.
-Impairment losses charged to depreciation expense totaled approximately \$0.1 million in fiscal 2009.
-There were no impairment losses recognized in fiscal 2008 or 2007.
+Impairment losses charged to depreciation expense totaled approximately \$0.2 million and \$0.1 million in fiscal 2010 and 2009, respectively.
+There were no impairment losses recognized in fiscal 2008.
 Impairment losses in the future are dependent on a number of factors such as site selection and general economic trends, and thus could be significantly different from historical results.
 To the extent the Company's estimates for net sales, gross profit and store expenses are not realized, future assessments of recoverability could result in impairment charges.

-(i) Insurance Liabilities
+(h) Insurance Liabilities